-(g) A program that serves as the related instruction component of a Registered Apprenticeship Program meets the requirements of paragraph (a)(1) and (a)(2) of this section.
+(g) A program that serves as a related instruction component of a Registered Apprenticeship Program meets the requirements of paragraph (a)(1) and (a)(2) of this section.

 (h) The Governors of two States may enter into a bilateral agreement regarding the enrollment of students located in one of those States into some or all of the programs located in the other State, so long as:

-(1) The Governor in the State in which the student is located, in consultation with the tate oard, includes the occupation(s) or sector(s) on the list developed under the process set forth in 34 CFR 690.93(b)(1)(i).
+(1) The Governor in the State in which the student is located, in consultation with the State Board, includes the occupation(s) or sector(s) on the list developed under the process set forth in 34 CFR 690.93(b)(1)(i).

-(2) The Governor of the State in which the institution offering such program is located has determined, in consultation with the State Board, that the program meets the conditions under 34 CFR 690.93(a).
+(2) The Governor of the State in which the institution(s) offering such program(s) is located has determined, in consultation with the State Board, that the program meets the conditions under 34 CFR 690.93(a).

 § 690.94 Components determined by Secretary